metaapi/metaapi-copyfactory-javascript-sdk/readme.md

 In order to configure trade copying you need to:

 - add MetaApi MetaTrader accounts with CopyFactory as application field value (see above)
-- create CopyFactory master and slave accounts and connect them to MetaApi accounts via connectionId field
+- create CopyFactory provider and subscriber accounts and connect them to MetaApi accounts via connectionId field
 - create a strategy being copied
-- subscribe slave CopyFactory accounts to the strategy
+- subscribe subscriber CopyFactory accounts to the strategy

 ```javascript
 import MetaApi, {CopyFactory} from 'metaapi.cloud-sdk';